13 ‘Crazy Rich Asians’ Singapore Filming Locations That You Can Actually Visit In Real Life

 5. Sentosa Island

-This is where Collin's bachelor party was (after they left that giant party boat), and yes, it's paradise.
+If you want to get away from the city of Singapore and explore a tropical oasis, then head to Sentosa Island.
+This is where Colin's bachelor party was (after they left that giant party boat), and yes, it's paradise.
 Though it's technically not on the island of Singapore, the popular small island is easily accessible.
-There are beaches, hotels, spas, amusement parts, a water park, and aquarium.

 6. Marina Bay Sands